johnknutsonhc/Hennepin-Verified-Modules/docs/content/help-support/issue-triage/terraform-issue-triage.md

 ---
 title: Terraform Issue Triage
 linktitle: Terraform Repositories
-description: Issue Triage description for all the Terraform repositories of the Azure Verified Modules (AVM) program
+description: Issue Triage description for all the Terraform repositories of the Hennepin Verified Modules (AVM) program
 ---

 ## Overview